-KAISER UNIVERSITY

-Kaiser University is our online learning and development platform offering a catalog of thousands of on-demand courses to employees across a broad range of topics including compliance, maintenance, health & safety, Lean Six Sigma, communication skills, business skills, computer skills, cybersecurity, discrimination and harassment prevention and our processes and policies.
+► KAISER UNIVERSITY Kaiser University is our online learning and development platform offering a catalog of more than 13,000 ondemand courses to our board of directors and employees across a broad range of topics including DEIB, compliance, maintenance, environmental, health & safety, Lean Six Sigma, communication skills, business skills, computer skills, cybersecurity, discrimination and harassment prevention, as well as courses on our history, our processes and our policies.

-In 2020, more than 2,500 active users completed over 17,000 learning items on Kaiser University including online courses, videos, and instructor-led training.
+In 2021, more than 3,400 active users completed approximately 18,500 learning items on Kaiser University including online courses, videos, and instructor-led training.